-It is, therefore, deeply important, that the natural action of the nervous system should not be much increased, either by too much exercise of the mind, or by too strong excitement of the feelings, lest, at the same time, the liability of children to nervous diseases be increased, and such a predominance given to this system as to make it always easily excited, and disposed to sympathize with disorder in any part of the body; thus generating a predisposition to hypochondriasis and numerous afflicting nervous affections.
+It is, therefore, deeply important that the natural action of the nervous system should not be much increased, either by too much exercise of the mind, or by too strong excitement of the feelings, lest at the same time the liability of children to nervous diseases be increased, and such a predominance given to this system as to make it always easily excited, and disposed to sympathize with disorder in any part of the body; thus generating a predisposition to hypochondriasis and numerous afflicting nervous affections.

-Mental excitement, as has been shown, increases

-the flow of blood to the head, and augments the size and power of the brain, just as exercise of the limbs enlarges and strengthens the muscles of the limbs exercised.
+Mental excitement, as has been shown, increases the flow of blood to the head, and augments the size and power of the brain, just as exercise of the limbs enlarges and strengthens the muscles of the limbs exercised.
 The wonderful powers of mind which an infant or child sometimes manifests, and by which he surpasses ordinary children, do not arise from better capacity in the mind itself of the child, but, in fact, from a greater enlargement than usual of some portion or the whole of the brain, by which the mind is sooner enabled to manifest its powers.
-This enlargement takes place whether the mental precocity arises from too early and frequent exercise of the mind, or from disease, and it must arise in one of these two ways.
-But, in my opinion, mental precocity is generally a symptom of disease; and hence those who exhibit it very frequently die young.
-23 This fact ought to be
+This enlargement takes place whether the mental precocity arises from too early and frequent exercise of the mind, or from disease: and it must arise in one of these two ways.
+But, in my opinion, mental precocity is generally a symptom of disease; and hence those who exhibit it, very frequently die young.
+This fact ought to be specially remembered by parents, some of whom regard precocity, unless accompanied by visible disease, as a most gratifying indication; and on account of it, task the memory and intellect of the child.

-[23 George Aspull and the Infant Lyra are cases in point.
-Both exhibited, at a very early period, a wonderful genius for music-the first performing upon the piano, while a mere boy, in a style worthy of Cramer, Kalkbrenner, or Moschelles, and the latter, at an equally early age, displaying powers hardly inferior upon the harp.
-The heads of both were unusually large for their age-the intellectual compartment of the brain splendid, and the organ of tune very finely developed.
-As in the case of all prodigies, their brains were overworked, bad health ensued, and death was the consequence, at a period when they had not yet emerged from early boyhood and girlhood.
-I am very well acquainted with another youthful musical genius, quite as wonderful as either of them, Giulio Regondi, the celebrated Guitarist.
-The brain of this boy is very large, and its configuration of the noblest description, whether considered in a moral or intellectual point of view; but it has been too much wrought, and if he survives boyhood, as from the strength of his constitution he has every chance of doing, I am apprehensive that his mental powers will be found to have suffered by this early over-exertion, and that, as a man, he may be no way remarkable for genius.
-Still, it is posspecially remembered by parents, some of whom regard precocity, unless accompanied by visible disease, as a most gratifying indication; and, on account of it, task the memory and intellect of the child.
 Sometimes, however, it is accompanied by visible deformity of the head, and then the fears of parents are greatly awakened.
 Take, for instance, the disease known by the name of rickets.
 Every person understands that this is a disease of childhood, and, according to the best medical authorities, it arises from the irritation or inflammation of some organ, and frequently of the brain.
 Its most characteristic symptoms, when it affects the brain, are an enlargement of the head, and premature development of the intellectual faculties.
 On examining the heads of those who have died of this disease, the brain is found very voluminous, but ordinarily healthy.
-Meckel observes that its mass is increased in rickets; an effect gradually produced, without disorganization of the brain, by increased action in its blood-vessels, and the consequent transsible that he may prove an exception to the general rule, as was the case with Mozart, who exhibited great musical talent and general power of mind at an equally early age, and retained them unimpaired till the last moment of his splendid career.
-The reader will find in the seventh volume of the Phrenological Journal, page 14, a very interesting case of a precocious child, who died, as usual, at an early age; together with some practical remarks upon it by the editor of that periodical.
-Dr. Combe treats of the errors of parents, in such cases, in the eighth chapter of his admirable work, "The Principles of Physiology applied to the Preservation of Health, and to the Improvement of Physical and Mental Education."
-This is one of the best works on the subject of health ever published, and ought to be in the hands of every one.-R. M.]

-mission to it of more blood than usual.
+Meckel observes, that its mass is increased in rickets; an effect gradually produced, without disorganisation of the brain, by increased action in its bloodvessels, and the consequent transmission to it of more blood than usual.
 Being thus augmented in size, increased mental power is the consequence of this augmentation.
-"One of the most remarkable phenomena in the second stage of rickets," says M. Monfalcon, " is the precocious development, and the energy of the intellectual faculties.
+'One of the most remarkable phenomena in the second stage of rickets,' says M. Monfalcon, 'is the precocious development, and the energy of the intellectual faculties.
 Rickety children have minds active and penetrating; their wit is astonishing; they are susceptible of lively passions, and have perspicacity which does not belong to their age.
-Their brains enlarge in the same manner as the cranium does."
-He adds, "this wonderful imagination, this judgment, this premature mental power which rickets occasion, has but a short duration.
-The intellectual faculties are soon exhausted by the precocity and energy of this development."
-24
+Their brains enlarge in the same manner as the cranium does.'
+He adds, 'This wonderful imagination, this judgment, this premature mental power which rickets occasion, has but a short duration.
+The intellectual faculties are soon exhausted by the precocity and energy of this development.'\